Just Say Know

 • things that affect how likely young people are to use drugs or have problems with drug use

-An illustration of a young man with curly hair holding up a sign which reads 'stay safe'.
+A young man with curly hair holding up a sign which reads 'stay safe'.
 Behind him is a table with a bottle of alcohol and a half-full glass.
+Illustration.

 Important notes: